GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - STEP Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js) and a modified version of [dotbim.three.js](https://github.com/ricaun/dotbim.three.js):
       - Custom BIM Loader is also available
 - Export formats, where applicable:
-  - 3DM, BIM, DAE, APNG, FBX, M3D, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
+  - 3DM, BIM, DAE, APNG, FBX, STEP, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
     - OFF exports are only available in the Quick Viewer, as stated further above
     - BIM exports are available in the Quick Viewer as well as some other viewers with custom BIM Exporter
     - Try not to change file names when saving files during initial export